 1. Using ATMs

 Using ATMs is the best currency exchange option to get cash at the lowest rate.
-ATMs are everywhere and the best part is they only charge the spot rate of the day plus 2.5%.
+ATMs are everywhere and the best part is they only charge you the spot rate for the day plus 2.5%.
+Not only is using ATMs the cheapest way to get money, it’s also the safest way since you’ll never be carrying large amounts of cash.

-Your home bank might charge you an additional $2-5 for using a foreign ATM but this fee can sometimes be waived depending on your account status.
-Don’t forget to call your bank and let them know you’ll be travelling otherwise they may block your card on suspicion of fraud.
+Your home bank might charge you an additional $2-5 for using a foreign ATM, but this fee can sometimes be waived depending on your account status.
 If the fee won’t be waived, just max out your daily withdrawal limit each time to avoid making excessive trips to the ATM.
+The big Canadian banks don’t require you to call them anymore in advance if you’re travelling, but if you bank with a smaller player or a credit union, you should give them a shout so your account doesn’t get locked.

 To find out which foreign ATMs are affiliated with your bank, check the back of your debit card and look for the PLUS (VISA) or Cirrus (MasterCard) symbols.
 When you’re overseas, search for ATMs with the matching networks and you should be good.
 Both VISA and MasterCard have ATM locators so you can find the right ATM before you even take off.